“If we lose our language skills will we lose the ability to communicate with one another which will then lead to a breakdown in Society?”

 Is the value of social media perceived or real?

 Social media has, without a doubt, had a profound impact on our lives but, hard as I look the real benefits are not apparently obvious.
 I will keep looking because, for some inexplicable reason I really do want to find those elusive benefits.
 And I have to admit that I do use Facebook, Twitter and a couple of others but that is purely to promote this blog otherwise I would never have entertained them.
 So, it is with admiration and a little envy that I look on those amongst us who have a more peaceful life because they have shunned the social media giants.
-As this post is about communication I would like to think that the huge amount of time that people spend on Facebook would go some way to improving general communication skills.
+As this post is about communication, as it relates to language skills, I would like to think that the huge amount of time that people spend on Facebook would go some way to improving the ability to communicate effectively.
 Sadly, there appears to be no evidence to support that.

 I see the misuse of the brilliant and powerful technology we have at our disposal leading instead to a more sedentary and isolated lifestyle for far too many young and not so young people.